 Leadership Team - Who we are, and what we do

 We are currently in vacancy, so have no rector.
-Our services during this time will be performed by a combination of visiting clergy and Caroline.
+Our services during this time will be led by a combination of visiting clergy and Caroline, our licensed lay minister.

 Licensed Lay Minister